kurrasriharsha26/codearea/README.md

-# 🚀 CodeArena Simple
+# 🚀 CodeArena

-CodeArena Simple is a lightweight demo version of **CodeArena**, an AI-first platform for coding, collaboration, and career growth.
+CodeArena is a lightweight demo version of **CodeArena**, an AI-first platform for coding, collaboration, and career growth.
 This project uses the **MERN stack (simplified)** with a Node.js backend and a React (Vite) frontend.

 ## 📂 Project Structure